lukegriffiths/trampolines/README.md

 ## Installation

 1. Install the requirements in requirements.txt, which has been adapted from the YOLOv5 requirements file.
-I used a conda environment (called yolo5env) with python 3.9, and then pip for all required packages, as below:
+I used a conda environment (called yolo5env) with Python 3.9, and then pip for all required packages, as below:

     ```
     conda create -n yolo5env python=3.9